nedbat/coveragepy/doc/config.rst

 introduced by a ``[section]`` header, and contain ``name = value`` entries.
 Lines beginning with ``#`` or ``;`` are ignored as comments.

 Strings don't need quotes.
-Multi-strings can be created by indenting values on multiple lines.
+Multi-valued strings can be created by indenting values on multiple lines.

 Boolean values can be specified as ``on``, ``off``, ``true``, ``false``, ``1``, or ``0`` and are case-insensitive.